 When the disciples tried to stop people from bringing their babies to Jesus, he told them to let the children come to him!
 Jesus used that moment to remind them that the kingdom of heaven belongs those who come to God like children.
 We want our children to remember that we’re as dependent on God as a baby is on it’s mother!

 This story demonstrates that Jesus has the power to heal, but also to truly forgive sins.
 What makes this story unique though is that four friends discovered that only with Jesus we can work together to change someone’s life!
 As we come to Jesus, we get to bring others along with us.

 The calling of the disciples is central to the gospel story and it comes up in all four of the gospels.
 The fact that Jesus chooses people and equips them for his work is as true for us today as it was back then.
 We want the kids to know that Jesus is on a mission to save the world and that he has invited us to be part of that incredible mission!
 Sometimes it means leaving things behind, but we will never be disappointed.

 Luke 1.31, 32, 35; Luke 2.1-7 The birth of Jesus was the birth of the Messiah-king that God had promised his people for hundreds of years and that Israel had been waiting and waiting for!
-Fittingly, Jesus was born in Bethlehem, which was also the birthplace of his great-great-great-great … grandfather king David to whomContinue reading “Jesus Born in Bethlehem
+Fittingly, Jesus was born in Bethlehem, which was also the birthplace of his great-great-great-great … grandfather king David to whomContinue reading “Jesus Born in Bethlehem”

 Imagine discovering a stairway to heaven!
 Imagine looking up and seeing the Lord at the top of the stairway speaking to you and promising you his presence and protection, and telling you that he wants you to be part of his plan to bless the whole world!
 This is what happened to Jacob, but the same is true for anyone who puts their faith in Jesus.
 Jesus compared himself to a stairway to heaven.
 Through him we can encounter God and grow in the knowledge of the truth!

 Gen. 12.1-5; Gal.
 3.9 God chose a man named Abraham through whom he would establish a chosen nation to make his name great.
 The fulfillment of God’s promise to Abraham depended on the birth of a son, but the ultimate fulfillment would come through the birth of God’s very own son.
-God’s promise to Abraham extends to us and finds it’s fulfillment through his Son!
-We want the kids to see that God wants them to be part of his chosen people.
-They can trust God’s promises for themselves because of what Jesus has done for us!
+God’s promise to Abraham extendsContinue reading “The Promised Son.
+A Chosen People.”